worldknowledging/worldknowledging/README.md

-style.css: Primary stylesheet for design and layout. mediaqueries.css: Stylesheet for responsive design adjustments. script.js: JavaScript file for interactive elements, such as the hamburger menu.
+style.css: Primary stylesheet for design and layout. mediaqueries.css: Stylesheet for responsive design adjustments. script.js: JavaScript file for interactive elements, such as the hamburger menu. reviews.html:  HTML file for reviews of books page. recommendations.html:  HTML file for recommendations of books page. tips.html:  HTML file for reviews of books page. reviews.css:  css file for reviews, recommendations and tips of books page.
 Installation
 Clone the Repository: Open a terminal and run the following command: